Metal Etching

 - Liquid Resist

-- A photoresist applied to the substrate by dipping, roller coating or spraying.
+- A photoresist applied to a substrate by dipping, roller coating, or spraying.

 - Photodiode

-- A device that receives optical power and changes it into an electrical signal.
+- A device that receives optical power and converts it into an electrical signal.

 - Photoresist